lowRISC/opentitan/hw/ip/aes/doc/dv/index.md

 ---
-title: "AES dv document"
+title: "AES DV document"
 ---

 ## Goals
 * **DV**
   * Verify all AES IP features by running dynamic simulations with a SV/UVM based testbench
-  * Develop and run all tests based on the [dv_plan](#dv_plan) below towards closing code and functional coverage on the IP.
+  * Develop and run all tests based on the [DV plan](#dv-plan) below towards closing code and functional coverage on the IP.
 * **FPV**
   * Verify TileLink device protocol compliance with an SVA based testbench